-The above Eq. (\ref{G-AB}) indicates that $G^{AB}$ may be interpreted as the probability of having an interaction for a given impact parameter $b$ and given transverse coordinates $\{b_{i}^{A}\}$ and $\{b_{j}^{B}\}$ of the nucleons.
+Equation (\ref{G-AB}) indicates that $G^{AB}$ may be interpreted as the probability of having an interaction for a given impact parameter $b$ and given transverse coordinates $\{b_{i}^{A}\}$ and $\{b_{j}^{B}\}$ of the nucleons.
 Comparing with Eq. (\ref{sigma-inel-AB-1}), one gets

 with at least one $n_{k}$ being nonzero, and with the momentum fraction integrations $\int dX\!_{A\!B}$ being defined in Eq. (\ref{x-AB-integration}).
-One may define an epression $\bar{G}^{AB}(s,\{b_{A\!B}\})$ as Eq. (\ref{sigma-inel-AB-2}), but for all $n_{k}=0$, which represents the case excluded in the summation of Eq. (\ref{sigma-inel-AB-2}), which might be interpreted as the probability of ``no interaction''.
+One may define an expression $\bar{G}^{AB}(s,\{b_{A\!B}\})$ as Eq. (\ref{sigma-inel-AB-2}), but for all $n_{k}=0$, which represents the case excluded in the summation of Eq. (\ref{sigma-inel-AB-2}), which might be interpreted as the probability of ``no interaction''.
 One then gets